dartlangfr/game-store-codelab/user-story-2.md

 _**Keywords**: template loop, custom attribute, nested component_

 1. Create a new custom element `x-games`
-  - Create `games.html` and `games.dart` files and copy the `GAMES_TEMPLATE`  html blocks from the templates into its body
+  - Create `games.html` and `games.dart` file and copy the `GAMES_TEMPLATE`  html blocks from the templates into its body
   _We are going to work with the `GAMES_TEMPLATE_DETAILED` in this user story so comment or remove the `GAMES_TEMPLATE_COMPACT`_
   - Import and use it in your `index.html` instead of `x-game` and check the result
 2. One game is not enough for a Game Store, create a service to retrieve games